 Choosing how to decorate your child’s bedroom isn’t easy, especially if you have a child who struggles at bedtime.
 You want to make their bedroom a comfortable haven with enough storage, space and light that also suits their personality.
-This can seem an impossible task at times.
+There are several types of space saving beds that can achieve this.
+But it’s often difficult to decide on style.
 You might have a toddler screaming for a dinosaur room while you want to think more long-term.
 But what are the benefits of a themed bedroom compared to longer lasting styles?

 We’ve all seen the catalogue images of rooms filled with character print wallpaper, bedding, curtains, artwork and complete with a matching rug.
 Your child’s eyes might light up at the thought of having their beloved character from their favourite TV show sprawled across every inch of their room, but to you, it might seem like a nightmare.

 Children often feel a strong bond towards certain a cartoon character, known as a parasocial relationship.
 Children with these bonds see the characters almost as a friend and think of them as lifelike and trustworthy.
 So, it is understandable why they would want to see them as soon as they wake up and before they go to sleep.

 The one major downfall with having a themed bedroom for your child is that they grow out of their interests within a few years.
 Their disinterest for characters and even themes like princesses or pirates can seem to change overnight.
 This can often be due to wanting to like what their friends like or the latest ‘in thing’.
 So, how can you give your child their character bedroom without having to do a complete re-decorate in a year?

 Read more: How To Decorate Your Child’s Bedroom